ericasaywhat/Epidemix/reports/final_report.md

 Figure 1 displays our implementation result.
 We confirm that our results under "Facebook" in Figure 1-1 are relatively close to the results we expect - the largest margin of error is 0.009.
 We also confirm a higher clustering value for our implementation of the HK model than for "HK Expected" in Figure 1-2, where the values for "HK Expected" are derived from our expectation that the HK model should have a higher clustering coefficient than that of the BA model.

-We also generate probability mass functions (PMFs) to examine the the degree distributions of the Facebook data and our HK model.
+We also generate probability mass functions (PMFs) to examine the degree distributions of the Facebook data and our HK model.
 As Figure 2 shows, the PMF for the Facebook data is less linear than the PMF for our HK model, but both are approximately linear, as the dashed lines show, suggesting that the distributions of degrees of these graphs obey a power law and that these are scale-free networks.

 ![figure 2 PMF graphs](https://github.com/ericasaywhat/Epidemix/blob/master/reports/PMFGraphs_Original.png)